 Immediately following the evaluation the division QA staff member will meet with the region staff to review the completed QA form and, if needed, provide any additional suggestions to improve the event.
 Once the paperwork is completed a copy will be sent to the Region Senior Program Administrator, the Division Senior Program Supervisor and the Region Director.
-This step in the process is not just an "evaluation of the evaluation" but a means to give positive feedback toward improving future evaluations.
-The final result of the QA process is intended to generate an outstanding program for the participants, including both candidates and administrators.
+This step in the process is not just an "evaluation of the evaluation" but is a means to give positive feedback toward improving the evaluation.
+The final result of the QA process will generate an outstanding program for the participants, including both candidates and administrators.

-Senior Evaluation Feedback
+Appendix I - Senior Evaluation Feedback